CSC-DevOps/CM/CM.md

     opunit verify -i opunit_inventory.yml

 Great work!

+Running ansible commands can be useful for exploration and debugging.
+However, we want to be able to organize these commands into reusable configuration scripts.

+In Part 3, we will learn about creating and running ansible playbooks.

-## Extra fun
+#### Extra fun

 Can you provision a remote VM (from digitalocean/etc.) and then add its details to the inventory?
 Can you run your nginx command on it too?

-## Next steps

-Run ansible commands can be useful for exploration and debugging.
-However, we want to be able to organize these commands into reusable configuration scripts.

-Next workshop, we will learn about creating and running ansible playbooks.

 ## Common errors
 Note, on older versions of ansible, you may fail to ping an item in your inventory if the server does not have python2.
 One workaround is to specify the python version explicitly.
 In newer versions of ansible, this will automatically be discovered by ansible.